To: Federal Aviation Administration (FAA) The U.S. Department of Transportation (DOT)

 From: [Your Name]

-We, the undersigned, call on the Federal Aviation Administration (FAA) and U.S. Department of Transportation (DOT) to reform outdated certification policies that block military-trained aviation mechanics from entering the civilian workforce.
+We, the undersigned, call on the Federal Aviation Administration (FAA) and U.S. Department of Transportation (DOT) to reform outdated certification policies that block military-trained aviation mechanics and veterans from entering the civilian workforce during veteran transition.

-Veterans with proven hands-on experience are being forced to repeat training, pay unnecessary fees, and take redundant tests — despite having already done the work, under the most demanding conditions.
-Meanwhile, the civilian aviation industry is facing a critical mechanic shortage.
+Veterans with proven hands-on experience are being forced to repeat training, pay unnecessary fees, and take redundant tests — despite having already done the work under the most demanding conditions.
+Meanwhile, the civilian aviation industry is facing a critical aircraft mechanic shortage.

-We support the removal of unnecessary testing, faster certification pathways, and formal recognition of military training records.
+We support the removal of unnecessary testing, faster FAA Airframe & Powerplant (A&P) certification pathways, and formal recognition of military training, experience and records.

 These reforms are common sense.
-They benefit veterans, strengthen our aviation workforce, and make smarter use of public resources.
+They support veterans, strengthen our aviation workforce, improve veteran transition, and make smarter use of public resources.

 Let Vets Work: From the Front Line to the Flight-Line